 Strikingly offers 13 themes to choose from.
 The themes are fresh, contemporary, and skew towards startups and freelancers.
 Without a doubt, these one page websites look good.
 Here’s two example themes:

 One odd thing I noticed was that each theme had its own individual set of sections.
 For example some themes had the option for a feature listing section while others didn’t.
 Some themes included options for a project listings section while others didn’t.
 And there wasn’t any way to know which sections would be included in which theme, so I had to guess to figure it out (which can be painful, because switching themes causes you to reset your entire website).

 There is also a lack of meaningful customization options for theme styles.
 Strikingly lets you choose from 3 or 4 preset color palettes for the entire website, but you’re not able to edit font colors or sizes or change individual font colors.

 But overall Strikingly themes look good.
-And best of all, they look good across your devises.
-One of the strongest parts of Strikingly’s themes are their mobile friendliness.
+And best of all, they look good across your devices.
+One of the strongest parts of Strikingly’s themes is their mobile-friendliness.
 All themes are responsive and look great on mobile devices:

 Strikingly is your best option if you’d like to build a one page website.
 That’s what it is uniquely suited for.
 Beyond that, it offers a small selection of great themes but lacks meaningful customization options.

 I’m curious to see how Strikingly evolves over time.
 Its homepage does not explicitly say that it’s meant for one page websites—is that because that turns customers off?
 Another one page website builder, Onepager, recently experimented with turning their product into a multi-page website builder called Pluspager.
 Will Strikingly do the same?